Abruz-plotz/Customer_analysis_SQL/README.md

 #### Output
 ![Result](https://raw.githubusercontent.com/Abruz-plotz/Customer_analysis_SQL/main/Scrnshts/Ans_9.png)

-*****Observations:- Male customers utilized a total of 5,629 coupons, indicating that they are the most responsive to discounts and coupon-based marketing strategies compared to other gender groups.*****
+*****Observation:- Male customers utilized a total of 5,629 coupons, indicating that they are the most responsive to discounts and coupon-based marketing strategies compared to other gender groups.*****

 <br><br><br>
 **F10) Analysis No.10 🟧🟧 :-** Number of customers and the maximum hours spent on the app in each preferred order category.